 Most all who convey such news have had considerable experience with this sort of thing.
 They know how impatient people can be, how the potential for rage lies just below the surface and that matters can easily get out of hand to the great distress of all involved.
 They understand that they cannot ignore these inquiries or respond with information that does not offer hope.
 They recognize how important it is to be reassuring, even sympathize with those experiencing delay – even as they themselves remain uncertain how much time actually will elapse before the “problem” is resolved.
 Every encouraging word buys additional time: the clock gets reset, begun anew with each successive inquiry.

 And on the other side, repeated reassurances are welcome, even if unconvincing.
 These folks have been there before, consider the verbal sparring as part of the process.
-Each side accepts their role, both aware of how it will likely end.
+Each side accepts their role, both not sure how it will likely end.

 There are few public spaces other than the local post office where people in the community can gather regularly to conduct business and to socialize.
 Indeed, such interactions are often cited by those opposed to post office closings, especially when such facilities are situated in smaller towns and rural communities.
 I wasn’t out to test this proposition, but allow me to describe what I observed at my local village post office the other day.